jknowles/DataScienceLivestream/index.md

 Here I'll catch you up on my progress so when you tune in you can see what I've done and where I'm at for the day.

+#### 09/28/2016

+Today I'm going to work on ingesting another complimentary set of data.

+#### 09/27/2016

+Instead of boring everyone with my head scratching I spent the day diving deeper into data definitions and exploring some of the data requirements.

 #### 09/26/2016

 I plan on trying to recreate some basic calculations from the FBI's Crime in